alphagov/govuk-developer-docs/source/manual/fall-back-to-mirror.html.md

         $ fab $environment get_file:path-to-file.html

 3. Edit the file in `tmp/path-to-file.html` on your machine
-4. Put the file back to the mirrors:
+4. Put the file back to VCloud mirror:

         $ fab $environment put_file:path-to-file.html

+   Upload the file to the S3 mirror via console or command line

 Your manual changes to the mirror might be overwritten by the hourly copy from the mirrorer machine.
 You might need to ensure that the copy doesn't happen.